Sparrow - Reception

 Be ready for learning!
 In Sparrow Class your child will need to have these items in school:

-Everything you send in to school MUST be labelled clearly with your child’s name.
+Everything you send into school MUST be labelled clearly with your child’s name.
 Lost property will be available for parents to access daily on the school premises should anything go missing.

 -